USS WAYNE E. MEYER DDG 108

 June 28, The guided-missile destroyer returned to San Diego after conducting sea trials, completing the 10-week Selected Restricted Availability (SRA).
 Underway for local operations on Aug.
 9.

-August 14, USS Wayne E. Meyer pulled into Port of Los Angeles, San Pedro, Calif., to participate in the 16th annual L.A.
+August 14, USS Wayne E. Meyer moored at World Cruise Terminal in Port of Los Angeles, San Pedro, Calif., to participate in the 16th annual L.A.
 Navy Days, from August 14-20.

 September 14, DDG 108 recently returned home after a two-week underway for routine training; Held an "Open House" at Naval Base San Diego from Sept.
 15-16; Underway for Engineering Certification from Sept.
 24-28.